What is my role as department head in securing university information?

 What if information is breached?

-Yes, these policies apply to any data held by the University.
-Paper documents with information in Levels 3-5 of the Data Classification Policy should be kept out of public view when in use and stored in a locked file cabinet when not in use.
+Yes, these policies apply to any data held by the university.
+Paper documents with information in Levels 3-5 of the information classification policy should be kept out of public view when in use and stored in a locked file cabinet when not in use.
 When the documents are no longer needed and are outside any data retention requirements, they should be shredded in a cross-cut shredder.

 Most printers, copiers, and multi-function devices contain storage devices such as hard drives, flash memory, etc., that may have images of documents processed by them.
 Some of this information may be sensitive so we must make sure it remains confidential.
 Disposing of these devices without sanitizing the storage device can lead to data leaks.